DaveMielke/NBP/b2g/doc/UserInterface/Navigation/main.rst

   that are commonly used by other products
   (screen readers, note takers, etc)

+.. |if cursor| replace:: If text hasn't been selected then
+.. |if selection| replace:: If text has been selected then

 .. include:: android.rst
 .. include:: gestures.rst
 .. include:: panning.rst